aevans1/mult_grad_population_calibration/README.md

 to see how this works on a 1d example, and what diagnostics are output.

 In this case, the un-observed true data is sampled from a gaussian mixture in 1-D, and the observed data has had gaussian noise added.

-**NOTE**: soon there will be a much more workable library here, thank you for your patience.

 ## Installation
 - We recommend installing the project in a virtual environment, such as a python `venv`.
 An example script for creating a venv `mult_grad_population_calibration` in a parent directory `VENVS_DIR`, and then activating the environment, is